data-8/textbook/content/chapters/02/5/endnote.md

    proof such as would be admitted in any scientific enquiry that there is any such thing as contagion.”

-3. A later RCT established that the conditions on which PROGRESA insisted – children going to school, preventive health care – were not necessary to achieve increased enrollment.
+3. A later RCT established that the conditions on which PROGRESA insisted—children going to school, preventive health care—were not necessary to achieve increased enrollment.
 Just the financial boost of the welfare payments was sufficient.